What Enterprise-Ready Gen AI Modernization Really Means

 In this piece, we break down what “enterprise-ready” actually means when it comes to Gen AI and how architecture, deployment, and governance shape the platform’s ability to deliver.

-Modernization at an enterprise scale isn’t a matter of performance; it’s a matter of architectural integrity.
+Gen AI modernization at an enterprise scale is not just about performance.
+It requires architectural integrity and the ability to process massive legacy codebases with consistency and system-wide accuracy.
 Most Gen AI tooling is built to handle small, stateless requests: answer a prompt, generate a block of code, summarize a file.

 But those paradigms don’t hold when you’re working with millions of lines spread across systems that were never designed to be modular.